Have you ever wanted a detailed blog income report study that is 100% applicable to your specific niche?

 Rose Atwater is a food blogger focused on baking.
 She reported a blogging income of $9,416.98 in December of 2016.

-Ads, affiliate marketing and sponsored posts make up the bulk of that income.
-There isn't any information on the coaching she received to attain this goal.
+Ads, affiliate income and sponsored posts make up the bulk of that revenue.
+There isn’t any information on the coaching she received to attain this goal.

 Finally, the popular Pinch of Yum in the last blog in the food niche that I have where the income report is $72,819.74 for November 2016.